Griger5/mole_math/README.md

 4. [The basics](#the-basics)

 ## Overview
-**mole_math** is an easy to use and easy to setup matrix-math library written entirely in C. It makes use of OpenMP for additional speed-up by parallelization.
+**mole_math** is a lightweight, easy to use and easy to setup matrix-math library written entirely in C. It makes use of OpenMP for additional speed-up by parallelization.
 CUnit framework is used for unit-testing of all functions.
 The library was also manually tested with *valgrind* to avoid memory leaks.

 ## Requirements
 - [GCC](https://gcc.gnu.org/) compiler (with OpenMP)